CybersecurityMom/aqs-corner-senior-cybersecurity-framework/README.md

 # 🟦 A New Standard

 Cybersecurity is no longer just for the tech-savvy or the young.
-It belongs to every generation — including those who built the world we now protect.
+It belongs to every generation, including those who built the world we now protect.

 **This is the beginning of a new standard.**